laravel/docs/notifications.md

 > {tip} Note we are using `$this->invoice->id` in our `toMail` method.
 You may pass any data your notification needs to generate its message into the notification's constructor.

 In this example, we register a greeting, a line of text, a call to action, and then another line of text.
 These methods provided by the `MailMessage` object make it simple and fast to format small transactional emails.
-The mail channel will then translate the message components into a nice, responsive HTML email template with a plain-text counterpart.
+The mail channel will then translate the message components into a beautiful, responsive HTML email template with a plain-text counterpart.
 Here is an example of an email generated by the `mail` channel:

 <img src="https://laravel.com/img/docs/notification-example-2.png">

-> {tip} When sending mail notifications, be sure to set the `name` value in your `config/app.php` configuration file.
+> {tip} When sending mail notifications, be sure to set the `name` configuration option in your `config/app.php` configuration file.
 This value will be used in the header and footer of your mail notification messages.

-<a name="other-notification-formatting-options"></a>
+<a name="other-mail-notification-formatting-options"></a>
-#### Other Notification Formatting Options
+#### Other Mail Notification Formatting Options

 Instead of defining the "lines" of text in the notification class, you may use the `view` method to specify a custom template that should be used to render the notification email: